• Skip to primary navigation

 A pan of cooked frittata with a slice removed and put on a plate in the background.

-How to store courgette frittata?
+How to store courgette frittata.

 This stores really well, so we make up a big courgette frittata and then store it in the fridge in an air tight container for easy weekday lunches.
 It will keep in the fridge for 3 days.
 It is ideal for putting in a packed lunch for school or work.

-Is a courgette frittata suitable of children?
+Is a courgette frittata suitable for children?

 Yes, this is great for kids, just make sure to keep the added salt low, or leave it out completely.
 We made frittatas a lot when we were weaning both our kids.
 If you want to make the courgette a bit more hidden from fussy eaters, then you could grate it instead of slicing it.